django-cms/djangocms-modules/README.rst

 django CMS Modules
 ==================

 |pypi| |build| |coverage|

-**django CMS Modules** Adds copy/paste capabilities to groups of plugins.
+**django CMS Modules** adds copy/paste capabilities to groups of plugins.

 This addon is compatible with `Divio Cloud <http://divio.com>`_ and is also available on the `django CMS Marketplace <https://marketplace.django-cms.org/en/addons/browse/djangocms-modules/>`_